Protection against Jellyfish

 The tentacles contain innumerable explosive cells (nematocytes) from which harpoons are thrust.
 This allows the jellyfish to catch plankton and fish.
 As soon as a prey comes into contact with these tentacles, it is usually killed immediately and transported through the tentacles to the mouth.
 The mouth is at the bottom with the mouth tentacles in the four corners.
 A number of species have nematocytes that can penetrate human skin with venom.
 See in the video below how a jellyfish works!

-Care Plus® SOS Bite Gel
+Care Plus® Insect SOS Gel

 Waterproof First Aid Kit